16 Holiday Side Dishes to Complete Your Traditional Christmas Dinner

 Goes Best with: Beef Brisket

-Give tribute to those you cherish with a platter of beautiful tricolor carrots.
+Showcase the beauty of tricolor carrots.
 A balsamic glaze flavors the golden root vegetable, which proves a hearty companion for tender beef brisket.

 Rustic Garlic Mashed Potatoes